MIIS: A Markdown File-based CMS for IIS and Azure

 - Uncompress the contents of the ZIP file inside the folder from step 1

-You can mix Markdown files with HTML, ASP.NET, PHP or any other server-side resource.
+You can mix MIIS with your own ASP.NET, PHP, Node.js or any other server-side resource.

 - Define custom templates